reynaldociriaco/ReynaldoCiriacoJr./README.md

-# Hi there!
-I'm Reynaldo E. Ciriaco 👋
+# Hi there! 👋 I'm Juan Dela Cruz

 ## About Me

 Hi, I'm Reynaldo E. Ciriaco, a BSIT student at New Era University.
-While I have a foundational understanding of coding, my main focus and expertise lie in web design, databases, and networking.
-I enjoy tackling tricky problems and crafting elegant solutions.
-Enrolling in the BS in Information Technology program marked the beginning of my tech career.
+I know basic coding, but not that well because I'm more focused and I know more about web design, databases, and networking.
+I enjoy taking on tricky problems and coming up with elegant solutions.
+I enrolled in the BS in Information Technology program, which marked the beginning of my tech career.

 ## Education

 - **BS Information Technology**
 - New Era University
-- 2019-Present
+- 2021-Present

 ## Certification